Invoca/developer-docs/source/api_documentation/call_api/transcript_api.rst

 Transcripts
 #####################

-.. include:: _rollup_message.rst

 URL
 ---

 The API follows REST conventions.
 Perform an HTTPS GET to the URL with the format in which you’d like to receive data.
 The following response formats are supported, where CUID-33 is the call record id.

 .. list-table::
   :widths: 8 40